SoftwareAG/c8y-docs/content/edge/diagnostics-and-support-bundle/troubleshooting.md

 * Monitor the system processes, see the [Monitoring](/edge/diagnostics-and-support/#monitoring) section.
 * Check the log files, see the [Log files](/edge/diagnostics-and-support/#logs-files) section.

 These steps help you analyze the issue and provide a fix.
-If you still need to contact Software AG support, include the output of the diagnostics script.
+If you still need to contact Software AG support, include the output of the diagnostics dump.
 For more information about using the diagnostics, see [Diagnostics](#diagnostics).